jonnymuir/jonnymoo.github.io/_posts/2023-09-11-Carbon Credits.md

 At worst they can be seen as a diversion from addressing the real underlying problems - this criticism has especially been targeted at technological solutions.

 Measuring and determining the impact of projects can be complicated and time consuming.
-The is a need more efficient and effective ways of measuring quality if they are to have the desired effect for Net Zero in time.
+There is a need for more efficient and effective ways of measuring quality if they are to have the desired effect for Net Zero in time.

 Photo by <a href="https://unsplash.com/@mischievous_penguins?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Casey Horner</a> on <a href="https://unsplash.com/photos/4rDCa5hBlCs?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>